joey-ful/TIL-Today-I-Learned-/C/pointer_&_double_floor.md

 TIL-Today-I-Learned 20200515(Fri)

-I was solving a leetcode problem and I got address sanitizer issues because of a notation error.
 Output is a two-dimensional string array and I received the address of output[i] in another function.

 `void    inputmalloc(char **output, char *str)`